pmbrull/pmbrull-github-io-archive/_posts/Spark-Series/2018-03-08-Playing-with-Streams.md

 /usr/local/spark/sbin/start-master.sh
 ```

-The, go to localhost:8080 to open the Spark's UI to check everything went down smoothly.
+Then, go to localhost:8080 to open the Spark's UI to check everything went down smoothly.
 However, we are not satisfied with a master.
 We want a cluster!

 Thus, let's change some configurations.
 On the conf/ directory: